mantidproject/mantid/docs/source/algorithms/FlippingRatioCorrectionMD-v1.rst

     F=6.5+2.8\cos(\pi(omega+3.7)/180)

 The MD event workspaces label each MDEvent with the experiment info number.
-The time averaged log value for "omega" is read from each experiment info, the flipping ratio is calculated from the user provided formula, and the corrected workspaces are computed.
+The time averaged log value for ``omega`` is read from each experiment info, the flipping ratio is calculated from the user provided formula, and the corrected workspaces are computed.

 For the parsing of the formula, the algorithm uses `muparser <http://beltoforion.de/article.php?a=muparser>`_.